 Your first CAPAs

 The fourth and final step in the Deming Cycle is to “act.”
 Acting involves taking corrective action(s) when your data analysis identifies processes that are not functioning as well as they should be.
-In order to achieve ISO 13485 certification, you will need some examples of corrective and preventive actions (CAPAs) that you have implemented.
-The actions you take in response to observed trends during data analysis are all potential CAPAs.
+To achieve ISO 13485 certification, you will need some examples of corrective and preventive actions (CAPAs) that you have implemented.
+The steps you take in response to observed trends during data analysis are all potential CAPAs.

 Download an ISO 13485 quality system plan

-Later this week I will be posting a follow-up blog that explains how to write an ISO 13485 quality system plan for establishing a new quality system.
+Later this week, I will be posting a follow-up blog that explains how to write an ISO 13485 quality system plan for establishing a new quality system.
 There will also be a link for downloading a free ISO 13485 quality system plan.
-To receive an email notification of when this blog is posted, please subscribe to my blog.
-I will be writing additional blogs about lessons learned from this accelerated implementation project.